pulsepointinc/pulsepoint_api/README.md

     <strong>REQUEST EXAMPLES</strong>
 </summary>
 <br>
-Below are a list of code examples for Python, Java and JavaScript
+Below are a list of code examples for CURL, Python, Java and JavaScript
 <br><br>

 #### PYTHON